Shopify/hydrogen-v1/packages/hydrogen/src/components/MediaFile/README.md

 ## GraphQL fragment

-The following fragment is available as a string for your GraphQL query using `MediaFileFragment` or `MediaFile.Fragment`.
+The following fragment is available as a string for your GraphQL query using `MediaFileFragment` from `@shopify/hydrogen/fragments`.
 Using this fragment ensures that you have all the data necessary for rendering the `MediaFile` component.

 ```graphql
 fragment MediaFileFragment on Media {